Tesla’s real problem isn’t brand damage. It’s boundary closure.

 Genesis asks you to watch the test, not trust the theory blindly.

-These are timestamped, falsifiable bets.
-If they hit, the theory earns some credibility.
-If they miss, we’ll analyze why in public—measurement error, model error, or something the theory or the application got wrong.
+If the predictions hit, the theory earns some credibility—building on the Kodak retrodiction that scored 0.050 Brier with 100% directional accuracy.
+If they miss, we’ll analyze why in public—measurement error, model error, or something the theory got wrong.

 Next update: April 2026, after Q1 delivery numbers.
 Subscribe to the Ledger to track whether this holds up.